Networking and a culture manager pay off quickly

-Each organization should first think about their culture and employee-related principles.
-This must be done collectively.
-Here you can fall back on the method of storytelling.
-If you want to make sense, you need narrative material.
+To do this, every organization should first think about its culture and employee-related principles.
+This has to be done collectively.
+Here one can fall back on the method of storytelling. who Sense wants to donate, needs narrative.

 The organizational involvement of the Culture Manager

 The Culture Manager acts cross-functional.
 Accordingly, he only cares about optimizing the cross-functional working conditions of an organization so that the individual teams can concentrate on their content and achieve top results.
 Depending on the scope of work, he has a full-time or part-time job.

 The bigger the organization, the more important its role.
 He has an in-house advisory role for top management and executives.
 Ideally, he reports directly to the CEO, so he is completely separated from the Human Resources department.
 If necessary, this creates a separate functional circuit.
 Some companies then call it People & Culture.